matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ## Arguments

+Arguments in Pure Data are written with spaces after the name of the object.
+Each argument affects a different parameter.
+The arguments must be written in the correct order.

+### Comparison with other languages

+Unlike contemporary languages like Swift, the names of arguments are not written down, meaning that the user must remember what each argument does (and the order in which they need to be written), or consult a reference (once it has been written properly..I know..).
 For people that have worked with other (text-based) programming languages, it might be useful to picture an object and its arguments like this:

 `name(argument, argument)`

 or, more concretely:

-`sensor(1, 12)` -- read the sensor connected to pin 1, and multiply the output by 12
+Therefore:`sensor 1 12` is equivalent to `sensor(1, 12)` — read the sensor connected to pin 1, and multiply the output by 12

-`scale(C, major, 3)` -- set a scale with root note C, using a major key, starting at octave number 3
+`scale C major 3` is equivalent to `scale(C, major, 3)` — set a scale with root note C, using a major key, starting at octave number 3

-Unlike contemporary languages like Swift, the names of arguments are not written down, meaning that the user must remember what each argument does (and the order in which they need to be written), or consult a reference.

 ## Inlets and outlets